CastXML/CastXML/doc/manual/castxml.1.rst

   ``<Unimplemented/>`` elements on non-c++98 constructs.

 ``--castxml-start <name>``
   Start AST traversal at the declaration(s) with the given qualified name.
+  A list of comma-separated declarations can be used for multiple starting declarations, or the --castxml-start flag can be used multiple times.

 ``-help``, ``--help``
   Print ``castxml`` and internal Clang compiler usage information.